Multi-Edit

-Multi-Edit is a commercial text editor for Microsoft Windows created in the 1980s by Todd Johnson.
+Multi-Edit was a commercial text editor for Microsoft Windows created in the 1980s by Todd Johnson.
 Multi Edit Software obtained ownership rights for the product in October 2002.
 Multi-Edit contains tools for programmers, including macros, configurable syntax highlighting, code folding, file type conversions, project management, regular expressions, three block highlight modes including column, stream and line modes, remote editing of files via FTP and interfaces for APIs or command lines of choice.
 The editor uses a tabbed document interface and sessions can be saved.

 Multi-Edit was originally written in Pascal and was built to run in MS-DOS and has since been ported to Windows.
 The most recent release is dated from 2008.
 No compatibility information for Windows versions after Windows 7 is available from the product's website.